Birrellc/project-eternity-ms2/assets/testing/testing.md

 ##### BOOKING FORM

 - Filled out **Booking Form** information then clicked submit - emails were sent correctly to customer & owner [Customer Email](../images/testing-images/booking-customer.png) [Owner Email](../images/testing-images/booking-owner.png)
+- When the button to submit the the form is pressed the text changes to **submitting!** until the form completes its submit.
-- Also when the emails we're sent the button text changes to **Submitted** & disabled till the page refreshed to prevent spam.
+- When the emails we're sent the button text changes to **Submitted** & disabled for 2.5 seconds then changed back to **Submit** to prevent spam.
 - Clicked Date & Time - Was unable to select booking times and dates outside of opening hours and days accomplished by using & [TempusDominus Time & Date Plugin](https://tempusdominus.github.io/bootstrap-4/)

 ##### CONTACT FORM

 - Filled **Contact Form** information then clicked submit - email was sent correctly to the owner [Contact Form Email](../images/testing-images/contact-email.png).
+- When the button to submit the the form is pressed the text changes to **submitting!** until the form completes its submit.
-- Also when the emails we're sent the button text changes to **Submitted** & disabled till the page refreshed to prevent spam.
+- When the emails we're sent the button text changes to **Submitted** & disabled for 2.5 seconds then changed back to **Submit** to prevent spam.

 ---